microsoft/reverse-proxy/docs/docfx/articles/config-files.md

 ```

 ## Configuration contract
-File-based configuration is dynamically mapped to the types in [Yarp.ReverseProxy.Abstractions](xref:Yarp.ReverseProxy.Abstractions) namespace by an [IProxyConfigProvider](xref:Yarp.ReverseProxy.Service.IProxyConfigProvider) implementation converts at application start and each time the configuration changes.
+File-based configuration is dynamically mapped to the types in [Yarp.ReverseProxy.Configuration](xref:Yarp.ReverseProxy.Configuration) namespace by an [IProxyConfigProvider](xref:Yarp.ReverseProxy.Configuration.IProxyConfigProvider) implementation converts at application start and each time the configuration changes.

 ## Configuration Structure
 The configuration consists of a named section that you specified above via `Configuration.GetSection("ReverseProxy")`, and contains subsections for routes and clusters.